help_outline Skip to main content

 Less Info

-The Portland Guitar Society (PGS) holds an open mic on the third Sunday of each month from 7-9 pm (doors will open at 6:30).
+The Portland Guitar Society (PGS) holds an open mic on the third Sunday of each month from 7-9 pm (doors will open at 6:30) free.
+Bring your friends!
+All are welcome.

 COVID Policy: